djcb/gxlib/README.md

 # Contributing

-`GXLib` is a young library, so there is ample opportunity for adding more functionality.... contributations are welcome!
+`GXLib` is a young library, so there is ample opportunity for adding more functionality.... contributions are welcome!
 Here are some
 guidelines:

 - Follow the existing coding style; like `GLib` itself, `GXLib` uses